 Recommendations for BP and lipid management are congruent to the general recommendations outlined in sections 4.6 and 4.7.
 Hypertension targets are based mainly on INVEST (INternational VErapamil-SR/Trandolapril STudy).
 The An SBP below 110-120 mmHg may increase CV events in patients with LEAD.
-The ACE inhibitors and ARBs reduce CV events in patients with LEAD, The inhibitors and Inhibitors and Inhibitors and Inhibitors and Inhibitors and Inh
+The ACE inhibitors and ARBs reduce CV events in patients with LEAD, The ACE inhibitors and ARBs reduce CV events in patients with LEAD, The inhibitors and ARBs reduce CV events in patients with LEAD, The inhibitors and are preferred (as monotherapy or as part of a combination drug regimen).
+Beta-blockers are not contraindicated in mild-to-moderate LEAD as they do not affect walking capacity or adverse limb events, The inhibitors and significantly reduce coronary events.
+Nevertheless, beta-blockers should be carefully considered in critical limb-threatening ischaemia.